iampabba/gtts/README.md

 # gtts

-This code is used to generate audio mp3 files for the text provided in the text_file arr the audio mp3 files are stored in the same folder
+This code is used to generate audio mp3 files for the text provided in the text_file array in tts_api_function.py the audio mp3 files are stored in the same folder

 use the below language codes